nelci592/reporting-docs/designing-reports/connecting-to-data/data-items/ordering-data/how-to-add-sorting-to-report.md

-1. Click the Report selector button located in the upper left hand             of the [Report Designer]({%slug telerikreporting/designing-reports/report-designer-tools/desktop-designers/visual-studio-report-designer/overview%}).
-This makes the report active in the Properties window.
+1. Click the Report selector button located in the upper left hand             of the[Report Designer]({%slug telerikreporting/designing-reports/report-designer-tools/desktop-designers/visual-studio-report-designer/overview%})

 1. Click the Sorting ellipsis.